 GTA 6 Easter Eggs: Every Secret Hidden in the Trailers

-Here’s rule number one at Rockstar: every pixel has a purpose.
+Every pixel in a Rockstar trailer has a purpose.
 Every sign, every license plate, every background poster is a deliberate choice.
 Once you internalize that, watching a GTA trailer becomes a game within the game.
-And the community understood this immediately — the moment the first trailer dropped in December 2023, thousands of players launched into a visual treasure hunt that’s still going on today.
+The community understood this immediately: the moment the first trailer dropped in December 2023, thousands of players launched into a visual treasure hunt that’s still going on today.

 We’ve compiled the most notable discoveries.
 Some are obvious.
-Others are so subtle you need to pause the video, zoom to 400%, and squint.
-That’s the Rockstar magic.
+Others require pausing the video, zooming to 400%, and squinting.
+That’s the Rockstar approach.

 Trailer 1: Nods to Vice City (2002)

 The return to Vice City is, above all, a sentimental journey for longtime fans.
-And Rockstar knows it.
-References to the 2002 game are everywhere:
+Rockstar knows it.
+References to the 2002 game are everywhere.

 The Malibu Club Lives On

-That building in Trailer 1, with its neon signage and unmistakable facade.
-It can’t be a coincidence.
-The Malibu Club — the legendary nightclub where Tommy Vercetti reigned supreme — appears to be making its grand return.
-The community is emphatic: the proportions, the location, the sign style, everything matches.
-If we can actually walk inside in the final game, it’s going to be a moment of pure emotion for an entire generation of gamers.
+A building in Trailer 1, with its neon signage and unmistakable facade, looks like more than a coincidence.
+The Malibu Club, the legendary nightclub where Tommy Vercetti reigned supreme, appears to be making its return.
+The community is emphatic: the proportions, the location, the sign style all match.
+Whether it will be a fully explorable interior remains unconfirmed, but the visual reference is clear.

 The Ocean View Hotel and the Waterfront

 The art deco architecture along the waterfront isn’t just decoration.
-The buildings are strikingly reminiscent of iconic facades from the 2002 version — particularly the Ocean View Hotel, the player’s first safehouse in the original.
-Rockstar is rebuilding Vice City, but they’re preserving the soul of the place.
+The buildings are strikingly reminiscent of iconic facades from the 2002 version, particularly the Ocean View Hotel, the player’s first safehouse in the original.
+Rockstar is rebuilding Vice City while preserving the soul of the place.

 The Bridge Between the Islands